 If you like the thought of the Antichrist growing up as an ordinary British boy, with an angel and a fallen angel trying to make sure Armageddon doesn’t happen … this should be a lot of fun.
 There’s also witches, witchfinders, kids being kids, aliens being alien, and so on and so forth.
 Magnificent stuff.
 Can’t praise it highly enough.

 5 out of 5 Tibetans.

 *This isn’t one of them. 😛

-**There’s a miniseries coming to Amazon Prime and the BBC in 2019 and it looks amazing.
+**That didn’t happen, but there’s a miniseries coming to Amazon Prime and the BBC in 2019 and it looks amazing.